hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 to be the same, no doubt, but there is a world of difference between them.
 The Tamoguna loves very much to array itself in the garb of the Sattva.
-Here, in Arjuna, the mighty warrior, it has come under the guise of Dayâ (pity).
+Here, in Arjuna, the mighty warrior, it has come under the guise of Dayā (pity).

-In order to remove this delusion which had overtaken Arjuna, what did the Bhagavân say?
+In order to remove this delusion which had overtaken Arjuna, what did the Bhagavān say?
 As I always preach that you should not decry a man by calling him a sinner, but that you should draw his attention to the omnipotent power that is in him, in the same way does the Bhagavan speak to Arjuna. नैतत्त्वय्युपपद्यते — "It doth not befit thee!"
 "Thou art